What are Special Educational Needs (SEN)?

 The four broad ‘areas of need’ are Communication and Interaction, Cognition and Learning, Social, Emotional and Mental Health Difficulties, and Sensory and Physical Needs.

 Each school has a designated Special Educational Needs Coordinator (SENCO).
-For Headlands Primary School the SENCO is Mrs Elizabeth Neville who may be contacted on 01904 762356.
+For Headlands Primary School the SENCO is Mrs Felicity Allington who may be contacted on 01904 762356.

 What is the Local Offer?